phenixphp/phenix-docs/src/guide/getting_started.md

 ```

 ## Create migration

 Open a new terminal using the shortcut **Ctrl + \`**, and run a Phenix command.

 ```
 php phenix make:migration CreateUsersTable
 ```

-The command will create a migration on the following path:
+The command will create a migration at the following path:

 ```
 database/migrations/20230930111521_create_users_table.php
 ```

-Copy and paste the user table structure, it should look like this:
+Copy and paste the user table structure.
+It should look like this:

 ```php
 <?php